basp/xil2/README.md

 In contrast to Joy, where builtins are mostly implemented opaquely.
 Xil takes some inspiration of the XY programming language by formalizing a queue alongside the stack in its execution semantics.

 ## overview
 At a very basic level Xil is just a calculator.
 You push things to a **stack**, invoke an operation denoted by a *symbol* and it will replace zero or more values on the stack with zero or more computed values.
 Unlike a basic calculator, Xil is also symbolic in that programs are just data.
 This means that a program is a list and a list is also a program.
+Xil is dynamic so it does not care what is on the stack up until the moment it actually tries to use these values for an operation.
+If the stack does not contain the right amount or right kinds of factors then it will complain and refuse to execute the operation.

 The list of remaining *factors* (or nodes) to be executed is called the **queue**.
 In the example below we construct a *quotation* (a list of factors) and push it onto the stack.
 Then we invoke the `trace` *combinator* which takes the program and prepends it to the queue as a program to be executed (a combinator is not unlike a higher order function).
-The `trace` operator will then to proceed to execute this program normally while keeping a record of the stack and queue at each evaluation step.
-When the `trace` operator completes, the trace history will be printed before the stack is displayed.
+The interpreter will then to proceed to execute this program normally while keeping a record of the stack and queue at each evaluation step (i.e. each factor in the queue).
+When the `trace` operator completes, the trace history will be printed before the usual stack display.
 ```
 xil> [2 3 +].